digital-work-lab/open-source-project/docs/mailings.md

 > Dear Students,
 > I hope you had a restful time after the exams and that you’ve settled well into the semester.
 >
-> This semester (and in the upcoming summer semester), I’m offering a WI project focusing on Python, Git, and the GitHub Open-Source Workflow.
+> This semester (and in the upcoming summer semester), I’m offering a WI project focusing on Python, Git, and the GitHub Open Source Workflow.
 If you haven’t enrolled yet, you are welcome to join at short notice.
 You’re already familiar with Git and GitHub, and the Python introduction will take place next week:
 > - 📅 Tuesday, 28.10.2024, 08:00 – 12:00 (WE5/01.003)
 > - 📅 Thursday, 30.10.2024, 14:00 – 18:00 (WE5/01.003)
 >